How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 Further therapy

-Wearing a cast is often accompanied by the appearance of bone bedsores, therefore, fixators are now more often used.
+Wearing a cast is often accompanied by the appearance of bone bedsores, so fixators are now more often used.
 The Belara splint is also a good alternative to a plaster splint.
 The duration of wearing these structures is from one to two months.

 • Anti-inflammatory drugs - help reduce swelling and improve blood supply to tissues.
 For this purpose, Ibuprofen, Meloxicam, Nimesulide and Diclofenac are used.